 A rousing small-town parade and the Great Puffin Watch are among the fireworks-free Independence Day festivities in Cannon Beach.
 With Haystack Rock, a National Wildlife Refuge, at the edge of the shoreline, fireworks are not permitted on the beaches to protect the nesting seabirds and natural environment, but you can watch another unique colorful aerial display: Tufted Puffins nesting on Haystack Rock!
 Knowledgeable interpreters will help you spot puffins with spotting scopes on the beach during scheduled times.
 These fireworks-free festivities make this a great weekend for families and pets.

 A late morning Independence Day parade honoring the town’s veterans winds north up Spruce and back south down Hemlock with participants throwing candy and dog treats to spectators and their pets.
 Parade usually starts around 11am.
-Stop by the American Legion across the street from the midtown parking lot starting at 9am to register and gear up for the parade with face painting and patriotic hats.
-Then, when the parade is over, come back for hot dogs, tours, kids activities and a chance to spray the fire hose starting at 1pm.
+Stop by the American Legion across the street from the midtown parking lot starting at 9am to register ($5 fee) and gear up for the parade with face painting and patriotic hats.
+Then, when the parade is over, head over to the fire department for hot dogs, tours, kids activities and a chance to spray the fire hose starting at 1pm.

-Find a new read at the Cannon Beach Library Book Sale
+Find a new read at the Cannon Beach Library Used Book Sale